nemster/radix_pump/README.md

 `<COIN1_AMOUNT>` is the coin amount the user wants to sell.
 `<COMPONENT_ADDRESS>` is the address of the RadixPump component.
 `<COIN2_ADDRESS>` is the coin the user wants to buy.

+Depending on the coins, a `BuyEvent` and/or a `SellEvent`event is issued.
+It contains the resource address of the bought coin, the pool mode, the bought or sold amount, the new price, the number of coins currently in the pool and the fees paid to the pool.

 ## Special thanks to: